dhika-mahesa-s/mobilenetv2based-moon-phase-classification/README.md

    - Place in the `dataset/` directory following the structure below

 4. **Run the notebook**
-   - Open `moon_phase_classification.ipynb` in Jupyter or Google Colab
+   - Open `mobilenetv2based_moon_phase_classification.ipynb` in Jupyter or Google Colab
    - Run all cells sequentially
    - Training checkpoints will be saved to `models/`